Portmanteaux26/AoC-2024/README.md

-Advent of Code 2024 repo
+Repo for Advent of Code 2024: https://adventofcode.com/2024

 Created as a practice exercise for independent study between semesters and to learn basics of Kotlin.